org-emotion-researcher/DeepFace-Demonstration/README.md

 ### 3. Download or add Relevant Videos
 - Download the exemplary videos [here](https://drive.proton.me/urls/T51K7N36PM#6fbJSMs2yPff).
-- After downloading, navigate to the "videos_to_analyse" folder within the project and place the exemplary videos or add your own video(s).
+- After downloading, navigate to the `videos for AFEA demonstration` folder within the project and place the exemplary videos or add your own video(s).

 ### 4. Navigate to the Project Folder
 - Open **Anaconda Prompt** as an administrator.